UCB-stat-159-s22/hw07-hw07-group12/.ipynb_checkpoints/README-checkpoint.md

 - Run `make all` to run the 3 analysis notebooks in the analysis_notebook directory and the main.ipynb notebook
 - Run `pytest scvtools` to run tests

+## Further clarifications of directories:

+- The `finalproject` directory is for the JupyterBook
+- Tests fall under the `scvtools` directory
+- `analysis_notebook` directory contains all notebooks with analyses

-Authorship of the original analysis code rests with https://scvelo.readthedocs.io/.
+Authorship of the original built-in data rests with https://scvelo.readthedocs.io/.